-If valid basic combinations or envelopes that match the criteria described in "Post-processing of automatically defined groups" (page 63) are present in the model then additional results for these will be tabulated into the Microsoft Excel worksheets for the tracks.
+If valid basic combinations or envelopes that match the criteria described in "Post-processing of automatically defined groups" (page 63) are present in the model then additional results for these will be tabulated into the XLSX worksheets for the tracks.
 For basic combinations a warning will be added at the top of the extracted results indicating that basic combinations of nonlinear results are not strictly valid.
-For LUSAS envelopes all quantities other than the longitudinal relative railbed displacements will be extracted for the tracks and the results from LUSAS envelopes will also be excluded from any enveloping carried out in Microsoft Excel.
+For LUSAS envelopes all quantities other than the longitudinal relative railbed displacements will be extracted for the tracks and the results from LUSAS envelopes will also be excluded from any enveloping carried out.

 Note.
 Longitudinal relative railbed displacements cannot be calculated within the LUSAS envelopes directly because this is a quantity derived from two separate disconnected nodes in the model and requires a knowledge of the geometry of the model.
-The calculation of the longitudinal relative railbed displacements can only be carried out by the Rail Track Analysis specific post-processing which performs its enveloping within Microsoft Excel.
+The calculation of the longitudinal relative railbed displacements can only be carried out by the Rail Track Analysis specific post-processing.